ScappaMarco/xml2blockchain/README.md

 Due to memory space, before pushing the Blocks in BlockChain they are compressed and then sent.
 The same procedure is done whenever we want to read a block: we first decompress the data and then we deserialize

 ### Blockchain main logic
 The design of the BlockChain has been defined in the BlockChainService directory's files (https://github.com/ScappaMarco/xml2blockchain/tree/main/src/main/java/blockchain): here you can find the definitions of the BlockChain two main functions (save, read).

+## Timing
+Using the file timer.py (https://github.com/ScappaMarco/xml2blockchain/blob/main/scripts/timer.py) we visualized the mean time of some of the main subprocesses in the project: particularly we measured **Parsing time**, **Serialization time**, **BlockChain saving time** and **General time** with and without the **_Duplicate block checker_**.